How To Write A Medical School Personal Statement [Plus Examples]

 How Can You Stand Out?

 Arguably the most important part of your personal statement is finding a way to stand out.
 Lots of applicants have great grades and impressive test scores.
-If you want to get admitted into a program, you must set yourself apart from the typical high achievers that apply to med school.
+If you want to get admitted into a program, you must set yourself apart from the typical high achievers that apply to top med schools.

 Stories that display your strengths will differentiate an applicant from others that include a laundry list of programs and accomplishments.
 The narrative style can help you create a compelling essay that sells administrators on your strengths and your fitness for a career in medicine.
 This should leave them with the overwhelming feeling that you are a perfect candidate for medical school.